Massachusetts GED Test and HiSET Requirements

-- You are required to be a resident of Massachusetts.
+- Resident: You are required to be a resident of Massachusetts.

-- Passing score: GED: 145 (minimum) in each subject.
+- Score: GED: 145 (minimum) in each subject.
 HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.

-- Accommodations: You must apply for disability accommodations through the HiSET test’s accommodations page or through the GED testing service's accommodations page.
+- Accommodations: You must apply for disability accommodations through HiSET's test accommodations page or through the GED testing service's accommodations page.

-- After you pass the test, the State of Massachusetts will award you a HiSET or GED certificate that will show you have achieved the same level of knowledge as a high school graduate.
+- Diploma: After you pass the test, the State of Massachusetts will award you a HiSET or GED certificate showing you have achieved the same level of knowledge as a high school graduate.

 Over 20 Million Adults